rbreesems/flamingo/README.md

 - Support for a buzzer haptic for RSSI - see the detailed section below.

 - Support for a heartbeat LED (blinks every two seconds) - useful for locating nodes that have been placed in the cave.
+NOT SUPPORTED ON BRIDGE NODES (nodes with the RS485 interface).

-The `firmware/variants/rak4631/platformio.ini` file contains different targets for these various capabilities.
+The `firmware/variants/rak4631/platformio.ini` file (2.6 or less) contains different targets for these various capabilities.
 All targets contain the hop limit and admin command modifications.

 1. `env:rak4631` - just contains hop limit/admin modifications
 2. `env:rak4631_slink` - `env:rak4631` + enables serial link modifications
 3. `env:rak4631_buzzer` - `env:rak4631` + enables buzzer modifications
 4. `env:rak4631_cavenode` - `env:rak4631` + enables buzzer modifications + blinky heartbeat led
-5. `env:rak4631_slink_hb` - `env:rak4631` + enables serial link modifications + blinky heartbeat led (DO NOT USE - still experimental)
+5. `env:rak4631_slink_hb` - `env:rak4631` + enables serial link modifications + blinky heartbeat led (DO NOT USE - SEE BELOW)

+The above targets are based on the `may2025` (2.5 firmware) and `hopmod_2.6.11` (2.6 firmware) branches.

+The `firmware/variants/rak4631/platformio.ini` file in the `hopmod_2.7.9` branch (2.7 firmware) has the following targets (in this branch, all Flamingo code changes are protected by a `#ifdef FLAMINGO`/`#endif` section).

+1. `env:rak4631` - this target compiles to standard Meshtastic firmware
+2. `env:rak4631_flamingo` - has `-D FLAMINGO` compile flag, just contains hop limit/admin modifications, suitable for a generic rak4631 device like a WisMesh Pocket
+3. `env:rak4631_slink` - `env:rak4631_flamingo` + enables serial link modifications
+4. `env:rak4631_buzzer` - `env:rak4631_flamingo` + enables buzzer modifications - assumes active buzzer.
+5. `env:rak4631_cavegen2` - `env:rak4631_flamingo` + enables buzzer modifications + blinky heartbeat led, intended for our 2nd gen cave node

 For targets that support the buzzer and heartbeat LED the pin usage can be changed via compile time defines.

-See the `tested_firmware` directory for pre-built firmware, all built from the `may2025` branch.
+The `tested_firmware` directory for pre-built firmware, in sub-directories labeled as `fw2_5`, `fw2_6`, and `fw2_7`.
+Going forward, new features will be added to 2.7 firmware builds and will not be backported to 2.5/2.6.

+On the Bridge Nodes, aka serial link nodes (RAK19007 Wisblock base board + RAK4631 module + RAK5802 RS485 module) we have discovered that IO1 and IO2 appear to be shorted to each other on the RAK5802 RS485 board.
+According to the RAK5802 documentation, IO1 is a low-true signal used to disable the RS485 interface, so our code always keeps it in the high state (we never disable the RS485 interface).
+We tried using IO2 for the blink LED, but found that RS485 operation became erratic with blink enabled.
+We then discovered that IO2 was always high, the same state as IO1, and it is suspicious that IO1 and IO2 are directly across from each other on the RAK19007 I/O connector.
+The conclusion is that IO1 and IO2 are shorted, and that blinking IO2 periodically enables/disables the RS485 interface, causing erratic operation.
+Unfortunately, there is no other easily accessible general purpose IO pin for use as the blinky LED using the RAK19007 base board.
+So on our bridge node builds, we just tie the blink LED to IO2 and accept that it will always be on when power is applied (does not appear to affect power usage that much, only a 7% overnight drop on an 18650 battery).
+So, our serial link firmware builds do not include the blink module for this reason.

 ## Buzzer Haptic for RSSI